Prepare For Earthquakes Now

 - If you evacuate, leave a message at your home telling family members and others where you can be found.

-The Santa Clara Fire Department offers Home Emergency Assistance Team (HEAT) training, a program on how to respond to the effects of an earthquake.
+The Santa Clara Fire Department offers Community Emergency Response Team (CERT) training, a program on how to respond to the effects of an earthquake.
 This training focuses on how neighbors can help neighbors after an earthquake.
-For more information regarding the HEAT Program or earthquake preparedness, call 1-408-615-4940.
+For more information regarding the CERT Program or earthquake preparedness, call 1-408-615-4940.